 Excessive copper may also cause damage to joint tissues.

-It is necessary for the normal function of
+It is necessary for the normal function of the

 The iron deficiency may lead to goiter, hypothyroidism, impairment mental and physical development in children.